How to Develop Reasoning Skills and Train Your Brain for Success

 a) Engage in Puzzles & Brain Teasers

-Crosswords, Sudoku, chess, and riddles force your brain to analyze patterns, think ahead, and make logical connections.
+Crosswords, Sudoku, chess, and riddles force your brain to analyse patterns, think ahead, and make logical connections.

 Research indicates that engaging in activities like puzzles can delay aging and enhance cognitive reserve, though effects on broader cognitive abilities are not well-established.